JeffreyRobertLynch/Splunk-Integration-for-Business-Intelligence/README.md

 ---

-##  Splunk Course Completion Certificates - certs folder
+##  Splunk Course Completion Certificates

 Earned 15 credits from Splunk while researching this project.
 Certificates are included.